 In any sport or martial art, it is crucial to have some sort of strength and conditioning regimen to improve your game.
 However, it does not mean that you should focus more on it than the actual sport itself!
-The best exercises for Brazilian Jiu Jitsu are simply done at the mats.
+The best exercises for BJJ are simply done at the mats.

 You won’t get better at your jump shot by doing more pushups, you get better by drilling consistently at the basketball court!
 Similarly, you just don’t simply get better at Jiu Jitsu by doing a ton of burpees.
 You do so by consistently drilling and rolling with your training partners!

 Nothing can simply substitute the hours you have spent drilling those flying triangles and the countless hours of rolling!
 However, sometimes our busy schedules or our bangled bodies doesn’t allow us to train as much as we want to.

 What if you can only make it once or twice a week?
 In order to maintain or improve your strength and conditioning, you should consider some exercise programs that can benefit you when it’s time to roll on the mats!

 Here are a few of the best exercises for BJJ that you could consider adding to your training regime.

 There simply is no other workout out there as the squat!
 It is the one weight lifting exercise that everyone should add to their routine.
 It works your quads, glutes, core, lower back, and a few other stabilizing muscles.
 As a Jiu Jitsu practitioner, you consistently use your legs, core, and lower back.
 It is essential to strengthen these muscles to be successful in this sport.

 Trying to get out of someone’s guard can be extremely draining if you don’t have the proper conditioning!
 Lifting someone’s whole body weight while they try to drag you back down is very challenging.
 Improve those hamstrings, core, and lower back with some deadlifts.
 You’ll also get a stronger grip out of it!
 Add it to your routine, you won’t regret it!